-GDPR will become enforceable on 25th May 2018, so now is the time to take action!
+GDPR became enforceable on 25th May 2018, so now is the time to take action!

 GDPR (General Data Protection Regulation) is all about protecting personal data and handing control of it back to the subject of the data.
 Most businesses with customers and staff will need to take a look at their processes as a result of this new regulation.

-As we prepare for the new regulation to come into force, we want to share what we’re doing and chart our progress.
+ExpensePoint has prepared for the new regulation to come into force, and we want to share what we have done by charting our progress

-In preparation for GDPR, ExpensePoint will be taking a number of broad steps.
-These will include:
+In preparation for GDPR, ExpensePoint we took a number of broad steps.
+That included: